dylansouthard/archivesmaller/README.md

 ## License

-This project is licensed under the MIT License.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the LICENSE file for details.